Question: “I’ve already been to Rise Up before - do I need to fill out another waiver?”

 For our lead test you will need to perform a safety check, belay a climber, catch a surprise lead fall, and lower the climber.
 The leader will have to demonstrate a back clip and then a z-clip on the ground and correctly fix it.
 Bring your own rope - or you can rent one from us for $6.00.

-Question: “What is your mission"?
+Question: “What is your mission and do you maintain industry standards"?

 Answer: Rise Up Climbing is a member of the Climbing Wall Association. https://climbingwallindustry.site-ym.com/page/AbouttheCWA